 Last week we had our adventures in Los Angeles, which were pretty tame, if you ask me.
 But tame is what we’re aiming for at our age.
 No bungee jumping off freeway bridges.
 We avoid that at all costs.

-We didn’t get to LA until after 10pm and I worried the whole way that we’d be driving right into a fire, which was never even close to reality.
+We didn’t get to LA until after 10pm and I worried the whole way that we’d be driving right into a fire (because this was during last year’s fires), which was never even close to reality.
 We did see one fire, though.
 It was off the freeway in Upland and blazing merrily away in high winds.
 It was contained to one business and a fire truck was on its way.
 But you really have to wonder about “coincidences” like that.